 The conservative politicians and religious leaders, talk show hosts and TV commentators are behaving just as Don Quixote did.
 They are dueling with windmills.
 They spend their energy trying to fight the symptoms of the socialist illness rather than treating the cause of the infection.

 Are they afraid to face facts and deal with the feminist backlash?
 Possibly.
 But that doesn’t lessen the gravity of the situation.
 The danger is clear and present!

-It’s time for our Christian men to courageously confront these radical women who are responsible for this dangerous shift to the left.
+It’s time for our Christian men to courageously confront these radical women who are responsible for this devious and dangerous shift to the political socialist left.

 This insidious sickness cannot be cured unless the root cause is acknowledged and addressed.
 And, as painful as this may be to admit, the root cause is, our feminist female voters.
 70 % of white, single woman voted for Obama, giving him the votes he needed to win the Presidency of the United States in 2008.